garyzhubc/STAT406-2017/Lecture8/README.md

 We first here show how to build a naive linear spline basis with 5 knots (placed at the `(1:5)/6` quantiles (i.e. the 0.17, 0.33, 0.5, 0.67, 0.83 percentiles) of the observed values of the explanatory variable), and use it to estimate the regression function.
 Remember that a linear spline function with knot *w* is given by `f_w(x) = max( x - w, 0 )`.
 Given a fixed set of pre-selected knots *w\_1*, *w\_2*, ..., *w\_k*, we consider regression functions that are linear combinations of the corresponding k linear spline functions.

 Note that for higher-order splines (e.g. cubic splines discussed below), the naive spline basis used above is numerically very unstable, and usually works poorly in practice.
-I include here simply as an illustration of the methodology and to stress the point that these basis approaches are in fact nothing more than slightly more complex linear models.
+I include it here simply as an illustration of the methodology and to stress the point that this type of approach (that estimates the regression function as a linear combination of an explicit basis) is in fact nothing more than slightly more complex linear models.

-First we find the 5 knots mentioned above:
+First we find the 5 knots mentioned above that will be used to construct the spline basis:

 ``` r
 # select the knots at 5 specific quantiles